uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Running away was not in itself a crime.
 However, most students were wearing school-issued clothing when they ran away, and, in some cases, principals tried, and even succeeded, in having them prosecuted for stealing the clothing they were wearing.[^555]
-Students<!--x-->
-who ran away numerous times also could be charged under the _Juvenile Delinquents Act_.
+Students <!-- page 127 -->who ran away numerous times also could be charged under the _Juvenile Delinquents Act_.
 In such cases, they could be sentenced to a reformatory until they turned twenty-one.[^556]

 The 1894 _Indian Act_ amendments made parents who did not return truants to school subject to prosecution.